Punkerschaf/quickedl/README.md

 ## Saving settings
 Currently changing settings will not save them for the next time.
 When opened, QuickEDL will search for a folder named "quickedl" in you user directory and tries to read different files:
 - `settings.yaml` to load user settings.
 Just edit the file directly; it's very simple and documented
-- `texts.txt` to load users default labels
+- `texts.txt` to load users default markerlabels
 - `quickedl.log` used as log file

 Example files are found in the repository.
 In the settings window the expected path is shown as well as a confirmation, if the files are found and valid.

 # Exporting Marker to Premiere Pro
-It is possible to export the edl entries as sequence markers to **Adobe Premiere Pro** via an JSX script.
+It is possible to export the edl markers as sequence markers to **Adobe Premiere Pro** via an JSX script.

 Unlikely there is still no way to execute them directly in Premiere Pro without useage of (paid) third party software.
 But there is a free workaround using *VS Code*: